 Today’s Dentistry has incorporated some of the most sophisticated technology into the office.
 This technology helps the staff and dentist communicate more effectively with each other and the patient.
 Technology helps us achieve a more accurate diagnosis and successful treatment.
 It should not be used as a crutch, but rather an aid in comprehensive care.

 This handheld device allows Dr.Cain to take 3-D color imagery of your oral cavity.
 This innovative technology uses a tiny rounded camera for ideal positioning and rotation.
 As Dr. Cain moves this small camera around in your mouth, live imagery can be displayed on a computer.
 Sirona Omnicam provides Dr. Cain the ability to clearly analyze your teeth and gums for more precise diagnosis and treatment.

 Digital radiography or x-rays is the standard in modern dentistry.
-This sophisticated technology captures and instantly delivers a clear digital image to the computer so that Dr. Cain and the patient can clearly see what is going on with the teeth, joints and bones.
-Digital x-rays emit 90% less radiation than traditional x-rays, combined with the fact that the image is taken in fractions of a second ensure that the patient’s exposure is extremely low.
+This sophisticated technology captures and instantly delivers a clear digital image to the computer so that Dr. Cain and the patient can clearly see what is going on with the teeth, joints, and bones.
+Digital x-rays emit 90% less radiation than traditional x-rays, combined with the fact that the image is taken in fractions of a second to ensure that the patient’s exposure is extremely low.

 Digital x-rays are also environmentally friendly.
 There are no chemicals needed to develop the images and since the images are in a digital format, there is no need for bulky storage.
 Digital x-rays can be kept with the patient’s digital records.
 The images produced from the digital radiograph are incredibly clear and allow for a greater level of communication between the dentist and patient.